edgefarm/terraform-hcloud-kube-hetzner/README.md

 ```

-Then, for control-plane nodes, use `journalctl -u k3s` to see the k3s logs, and for agents, use `journalctl -u k3s-agent` instead.
+Then, for control-plane and agents nodes, use `journalctl -u rke2-server` to see the rke2 logs.

 Last but not least, to see when the previous reboot took place, you can use both `last reboot` and `uptime`.